 Single church organizations should apply through their regional association or Diocesan authority.

 Government offices or departments are normally not considered as Sending Bodies.
-Exceptions are made for countries without NGOs or church organizations.

 ARI does not promote church planting evangelism, large-scale agriculture, and industrial development, and will not consider organizations with these goals.